Chapter 4: Construction Details, Section 52: Reinforcement

 - For each lot of material delivered to the project, require the contractor to conform to Section 6-2.03C, “Certificates of Compliance,” of the Standard Specifications.

-- Inspect hook details to ensure they conform to specifications.
-Refer to the Bridge Construction Records and Procedures manual, Vol. 2, Section 165, for hook details.
+- Inspect hook details to verify they conform to specifications.
+Refer to Section 165, "Reinforcing Steel," of the Bridge Construction Records and Procedures manual, Vol. 2, for hook details.
 Also, examine the bars to detect damage from bending, for example, kinks or cracking of the steel on the surfaces of the hooks.

 - Check that steel does not have mortar, oil, dirt, excessive mill scale, scabby rust, or other harmful coatings.
 Decide whether these coatings will destroy or reduce bonding.
 If cleaning is necessary, advise the contractor.